 EXCEPTIONS: Rule 6, Section 4, Article 4, Note 4

-Prior to the game, a team is required to designate two players who shall be permitted to alternate for each other during the game at the Quarterback position exclusively.
-Not more than one such player may be in the game at any time and neither of them can enter the game as a member of Team B.
+Prior to the game, a team is required to designate two or three Designated quarterbacks.
+These players shall can substitute freely for each other during the game at the Quarterback position.
+A maximum of two of these players may be in the game at the same time.
+No Designated Quarterback can enter the game as a member of Team B.

 NOTE: For the purposes of this Article 5, the duties of the Quarterback position may include punting, place kicking and kicking off.